eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To lead to something**:  means to cause something or make it likely to happen.
 For example: `Poor planning can lead to project delays`. –> This means bad planning might cause delays.

+- **To overlook**: means to fail to notice or pay attention to something.
+For example: `He overlooked a small error in the report`. –> This means he didn't see or realize the mistake was there.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>